Parental Mental Ill-health

 What impacts on mental health?

-Just like physical health conditions, there are a number of things that can impact our mental health, and these can be as a result of specific events or can build up over time.
-As humans we will all have good and bad days, and you will know the impact that an unexpected event can have on how you feel for the rest of the day or longer.
+Just like physical health conditions, several things can impact our mental health, and these can be because of specific events or can build up over time.
+As humans, we all have good and bad days, and you will know how an unexpected event can impact how you feel for the rest of the day or longer.
 Stress and duress can also have an impact on how we feel and how we relate to the world around us.

 Impact on children/young people